Trismegiste/sympony/README.md

 you can do that in an elegant and clean way, thanx Fabien you're awsum.

 ## Y U NO use Silex ?
-Yes, [Silex][7] is cool, I use it for my small projects when I have time.
+Yes, [Silex][7] is cool.
 But who can say what is the best : A fat Silex or a light Symfony ?
 I prefer light Symfony.
-Now you choose.
+Now you can choose.

 ## Contributing
 Since this repository is mainly for me, I don't think it will evolve, it is already